 GENTLE REMINDER: Keep the area clean.
 Clean as you go and always practice the Leave no Trace Principles.

 Do you have an amazing spot near your area?
-Tell me!
-Maybe we can feature that in my next adventure!
-Follow my latest adventures in Facebook and Instagram!
+Share it with us!
+Maybe we can feature that in my next adventure?
+Follow my latest adventures on Facebook and Instagram!

 See you on trails!